sethfischer/sethfischer.github.io/content/web-development/symfony-2-latex-pdf-service.rst

 sharing documentation.
 As a result, the dynamic generation of PDF documents is an expected feature of many web applications.
-After reviewing a number of libraries for generating PDF documents it was decided to write a service wrapping `LaTeX`_; a typesetting system with features suited to the production of scientific and technical documentation.
+After reviewing a number of libraries for generating PDF documents it was decided to write a service wrapping the `LaTeX`_ typesetting system .
+LaTeX is ideally suited to the production of scientific and technical documentation.

 The code examples used in this article are from the certificate generation component of IB2020, a `Symfony`_ 2 web application for the management of